ThiagoMaria-SecurityIT/Cybersecurity-Data-Analysis-for-Beginners/README.md

-# Cybersecurity Data Analysis for Beginners
+# Cybersecurity Data Analysis for Beginners - Under construction 🚧 July 09, 2025 - Contributions are Welcome! 🚧
+🚧 Again: This repository is under construction - Codes and content will be revised until July 30, 2025  🚧
+This repository will be a hands-on training to guide new cybersecurity analysts

 **Hands-on training for security monitoring using ISO27001/NIST controls**
 ![Security Analytics](https://img.shields.io/badge/domain-security_analytics-blue)